 Bulky collections days by parish list (pdf 254kb opens in new window)

 * We can provide a price quotation for the removal of these items.
-You can get a quote by completing the Request a bulky item quotation form page (opens in new window).
+You can get a quote by completing the Request a bulky item form page.

 One carpet from one room counts as one item.
 Please bag any remnants.
 When booking please state the size of any carpet/lino/underlay; any item over 12' x 12' must be cut in two (this will still be classed as one item).